The Best Response to a Car Crash

 Not everyone who drives on the road does so safely.
 Some people refuse to acknowledge their responsibilities to their fellow motorists.
 Some people will never recognize the danger of speaking on the phone, sending text messages, and talking to passengers while driving.
 They do not get the fact that no one can drive safely after drinking alcohol and that disregarding traffic rules and regulations is always a bad idea.

 If you have been injured in an accident caused by a negligent and reckless driver, then you should build up a case and sue.

 Your Side of the Story

-You must first hire a personal injury lawyer such as the ones found at Brauns Law, PC.
+You must first hire a personal injury lawyer such as the ones found at Desmond Law Office, PLLC.
 Before you make this kind of claim, you must have a legal strategy in place, or at least the beginnings of one.
 The person you are suing will do everything they can to discredit and dismiss your claim, and you should be prepared for that.
 Your lawyer will be eager to hear your side of the story.
 During the first consultation they will ask you to recall the events that led to the accident and everything that happened afterward.
 Your story—your version of events—will be used as the basis of the legal strategy that will be subsequently developed.

 The Consequences of an Accident